cig0/old_blog/h4we-are-in-business-finallyh4.md

 **There's only a couple of rules to follow** (Oh, stop it, stop complaining! *Some rules* are always necessary)

-* When commenting try not to be a dick - no one likes smart-asses.
+* When commenting try not to be a dick - no one like smart-asses.
 If you're one you better be brilliant, otherwise GTFOOH - yeah, I have very little patience for BS
 * Above all, **have fun!**